RRFayad/Shadcn/README.md

 - We can run the given CLI or copy and paste the whole code
   - Now we have an ui folder with the button code :)

+## 2. Building the Landing Page

+#### 5. Add the landing page text and buttons

+- We are gonna start on our landing page, creating the dark mode and light mode

+##### Setting Fonts

+- Changed fonts in the layout.tsx

+##### Dark Mode

+- It's a Tailwind feat - We just added the "dark" className in the layout.tsx

+#### Next New Concepts During the Course

+- Routing Groups - Naming the folder wrapped in () will not affect the URL
+  - e.g.: Our landing page in the (logged-out) folder